Transformative Trends: How COVID-19 is Shaping Parks and Recreation

 COVID-19 highlighted the importance of environmental sustainability in park management.
 As cities adapted to pandemic-related challenges, there was a growing emphasis on sustainable practices such as water conservation, native landscaping, and wildlife habitat restoration within park spaces.

 Furthermore, the pandemic prompted discussions on the role of parks in climate adaptation and mitigation.
-Green infrastructure projects, such as urban forests and rain gardens, contribute to biodiversity and climate resilience by mitigating heat islands and managing stormwater runoff.
+Green infrastructure projects, such as urban forests and rain gardens, contribute to biodiversity and climate resilience by mitigating heat islands and managing storm water runoff.

 Community Engagement and Social Connection